HaoweiLi1/Omni_dataset/README.md

 ## Main Scripts

-- `scene_modify.py`: Modifies a scene by adding objects (like an apple) and captures multi-modal data
+- `scene_modify.py`: Modifies a scene by adding objects and captures multi-modal data
-- `dataset_generate.py`: Generates a complete dataset with random camera trajectories
+- `dataset_ramdom.py`: Generates a complete dataset with randomized camera positions
+- `dataset_traj.py`: Generates a dataset following a pre-recorded camera trajectory
 - `robotview_generate.py`: Captures data from a robot's perspective

-## Separate Module Scripts

-The `separate` directory contains modular scripts that focus on specific data types:

-- `rgb_generate.py`: Generates single RGB frames from the simulated environment
-- `depth_generate.py`: Creates depth maps with visualization and raw depth values
-- `seg_generate.py`: Produces semantic and instance segmentation data with mappings
-- `traj_generate.py`: Records camera trajectories while capturing a sequence of frames
+- `traj_generate.py`: Interactive tool for recording custom camera trajectories
-- `scene_modify_rgb.py`: Simplified version that only captures RGB data after scene modification
+- `utils.py`: Contains shared utility functions for all scripts

+## Script Details

+### Dataset Generation
+- **dataset_ramdom.py**: Generates multi-modal dataset with randomized camera positions throughout the scene.
+Creates organized output with RGB images, depth maps, segmentation data, and camera parameters.
+- **dataset_traj.py**: Generates a complete dataset by following a pre-recorded camera trajectory path from a JSON file.

+### Scene Modification
+- **scene_modify.py**: Adds and positions objects in scenes (like placing objects on surfaces) and captures multi-modal data including RGB, depth, semantic and instance segmentation.

+### Robot View Simulation
+- **robotview_generate.py**: Simulates a robot's view by capturing data from a robot's perspective as it moves through the environment.

+### Camera Trajectory Tools
+- **traj_generate.py**: Interactive tool that allows users to record custom camera trajectories by navigating through scenes.
+Press 'R' to start/stop recording and ESC to exit.

+### Utilities
+- **utils.py**: Contains shared functions for directory management, data processing, visualization, and other common operations used across all scripts.

 ## Usage